 In the majority of cases dementia is caused by a mix of factors, called risk factors.
 Some of the risk factors, like our age and genetics, we cannot change.
 But there are steps we can take to look after our brain health, and to reduce our risk of dementia.

 Just as we can protect other areas of our health, we can take steps to keep our brains healthy and reduce our risk of developing dementia later in life.
 Research has shown that our health in our 30s, 40s and 50s can have a particularly large impact on our dementia risk.
+However, it’s never too early or late to start thinking about our brain health.

 However, it’s never too late to start thinking about our brain health.